Writing is work

 Word-bakgrunn med sporsmal.

-If you are going to write non-fiction, e.g. a persuasive paper, you can do things a little differently.
-The purpose here is to inform or persuade the reader about a given issue.
-Therefore, you must stay factual, clearer, and more concise than you would for a work of fiction.
-Writing structure is crucial, which is why many students prefer to write non-fiction texts.
-A good starting point for this type of paper is to organize your writing into a five-paragraph essay.
+If you are going to write non-fiction, e.g. a persuasive text, you can do things a little differently.
+The goal here is to inform or convince the reader about something.
+So, you must stay factual, clearer, and write shorter than you would for a work of fiction.
+Writing structure is very important, which is why many students prefer to write non-fiction texts.
+A good start is to organize your writing into a five-paragraph essay.
 The first paragraph is for the introduction, the next three are the main body, and the last paragraph is the conclusion.
 More paragraphs can of course be added if needed.
 Think of it like a burger: the buns are the introduction and conclusion, and the layers between are the other paragraphs.

 Word-bakgrunn med femavsnittsregelen

 Go back to your free-writing paragraph from earlier.
-Can you identify three key words that could be relevant for your assignment?
-If, for example, you have to write a persuasive text for a newspaper debate about a route that is too dangerous for children to take to school, your free-writing paragraph may look like this:
+Can you find three keywords that could be relevant for your assignment?
+If, for example, you have to write a convincing text for a newspaper debate about a route that is too dangerous for children to take to school, your free-writing paragraph may look like this: